 - The pro’s and cons of renting out a mobile home

 - Costs you will need to be aware of as mobile home owner

 - The rights you have as the mobile home owner as well as your tenant’s rights.

 WHY YOU SHOULD LEARN HOW TO RENT OUT YOUR MOBILE HOME

 Presently 20% of the U.S. population earns around or under $20,000 per year, that’s almost 60 million people!
 The U.S. government suggests that the average person should spend around 33% of their income on housing.
 That’s only $500 per month!

 Where can you find a decent place to stay for that much?
 A mobile home!

 Yes, you can find a low-cost apartment.
 But these are usually located in crime-ridden neighborhoods, have limited living space, face 24-hour noise and lack a sense of community.
 A mobile home (usually) solves all these problems without breaking the bank.

 It’s easy to see why someone would choose this lifestyle (complete with a family-sized home and its own yard) over those cramped spaces provided by cheap apartments.
-Consequently, it should be relatively easy to keep your home leased out as long as the rent is fair and the home is in good condition.
+Consequently, it should be relatively easy to keep your home leased out as long as the monthly rent is fair and the home is in good condition.